 HTTPS Security and Spoofing

-Coming back to how safe you are with HTTPS, the certificate key can be spoofed by third parties in middle of client and websites.
+Coming back to how safe you are with HTTPS, the certificate key can be spoofed by third parties in the middle of clients and websites.
 This technique of prying upon your conversations is called Man in the Middle.